moejakob/moejakob.github.io/_portfolio/OS_project.md

 [![Correlation Table of CWTS and ETER University Microdata](/images/OA/oa_eter_corr_highlight.png)](/images/OA/oa_eter_corr_highlight.png)
 <figcaption style="text-align: left; font-style: italic;">
-Figures 9: Correlation matrix (Pearson's r) of the CWTS OA rates and ETER University Microdata.
+Figure 10: Correlation matrix (Pearson's r) of the CWTS OA rates and ETER University Microdata.
 Correlations between OA (model) rates and microdata are highlighted.
 </figcaption>
 <br/><br/>
 Once agein, we observe that **Gold OA** rates correlate negatively with all three university statistics, indicating that universities with more third party funding, more academic personnel and more students display lower Gold OA publication rates.
 Likely the most interesting positive correlations are those of third party funding with Overall OA rates, as well as Hybrid-, Bronze- and Green-OA rates indicating that universities with higher funding also have higher OA rates (with the exception of Gold OA), potentially giving universities an incentive to encourage their researchers to publish in open access.